 Bill Wilson will be leading this training.

-Bill is a recognized and respected permaculture teacher/designer with over 10 years of designing, teaching and applying permaculture.
+Bill is a recognized and respected permaculture teacher/designer with almost two decades of experience.
 He is the co-founder of Midwest Permaculture along with his wife Becky.

 Having hosted over 80 PDC courses, there are now 1600+ Midwest Permaculture Design Certificate Course graduates in the US and around the world.

-It is important to us and to Bill that the full PDC curriculum be covered, so although the farming aspects of this training may be emphasized, they will be held in perspective so that students will will get the full content of the PDC Course.
+It is important to us, and to Bill, that the full PDC curriculum be covered so although the farming aspects of this training may be emphasized, they will be held in perspective so that students receive the key elements of the full training.

-Whether one plans to design their farm or homestead, develop their own yard, create a community project or even start a meaningful and profitable business for themselves, this permaculture design course will be extremely helpful.
+Whether one plans to design their farm or homestead, develop their own yard, create a community project or even start a meaningful and profitable business for themselves, this permaculture design course is designed to be extremely helpful.
 Permaculture is about how to design productive and nurturing systems that stand the test of time and support people, community and planet.
 Some people even make design changes to their personal lives following a PDC.

 Click here to learn more about Bill - includes a couple of videos.